 It's easy to injure the ligaments in your finger, particularly if you play sports.
-Ligaments are made of strong fibers that connect your finger bones with one another and provide stability as your fingers bend and straighten.
+Ligaments are made of strong fibers that connect your finger bones to each other and provide stability as your fingers bend and straighten.
 Ligament sprains occur when these joints are overstretched.
-See your doctor if you injure your finger, even if it appears to be minor.
-Ligaments can tear and may be accompanied by a bone fracture.
-Treatment for these injuries depends on the extent of damage.

 Video of the Day